-Digital cameras for photographers of all skill levels
+There's a digital camera for photographers of all skill levels

-There are three main types:
+There are three main types of cameras:

 - Digital cameras.
 These pocket-sized workhorses deliver better-quality photos than under-$200 point-and-shoot cheap digital cameras (which we cover in a separate category).
 They can handle challenging situations -- dim light, super close-up macros and fast action -- that stymie cheaper cameras.
 They'll also give you more control over settings, so you can get creative with your shots.
 Expect to pay $450 to $750, depending on whether you want advanced features like full manual video controls.
 (Note: Most of the cameras in this report have up to 12x zoom lenses, with some exceptions.
 Longer zooms are covered in our report on ultra-zoom digital cameras.)